digitalrebar/doc/ref/attribs/bios-configuration.rst

 Description
 ===========
-The desired BIOS configuration for this node.
+The BIOS configuration sets to apply to this node.

 Documentation
 =============

-No Documentation
+bios-configuration contains a list of bios configs to apply to this node.
+This list consists of names of bios configs that were chosen as applicable for this system from bios-set-mapping and saved in bios-config-sets.